Financial assistance falls under three general categories.

 Grants are available from the State of Texas or the federal government to students who demonstrate financial need and who otherwise qualify.
 Grants do not have to be repaid.

 Students may qualify to receive institutional or funded scholarships based on their academic performance.
 For beginning students, their academic achievement is determined by their scores on the ACT composite score or the total of the SAT critical reading and math scores.
 For returning or transferring students, their cumulative GPA determines academic achievement.
 In order to keep an academic scholarship, students must maintain the minimum required GPA.
 Scholarships will be lost or reduced for students achieving a GPA below the minimum.
-Any student receiving an institutional scholarship must be enrolled for at least 12 hours per semester or the entire scholarship will be canceled.
+Any student receiving an institutional scholarship must be enrolled for at least 12 hours per semester or the scholarship will be cancelled.
+Academic scholarships are applied during the fall and spring semesters.

-Scholarships in men’s basketball, baseball, golf, soccer, and cross country and in women’s volleyball, basketball, golf, cross country, soccer, and softball are offered.
+Scholarships in men’s basketball, baseball, golf, soccer, and track/cross country and in women’s volleyball, basketball, golf, track/cross country, soccer, and softball are offered.
 For information about athletic scholarships, contact the coach.

 Scholarships from non-university sources must be reported to financial assistance.

-Discounts cannot be combined with academic scholarships during the same semester.
+Most discounts cannot be combined with academic scholarships during the same semester.
+Contact financial assistance for more information on using discounts and academic scholarships.

 Loans are based on the financial need of the student and the availability of funds from the federal government, lending institutions, and other organizations.
 Loans must be repaid upon graduation or when students leave the university.
 Although most loans are made directly to students, some loans are made to parents of dependent students.